Pebble (watch): Pebble 2

 The Pebble 2 product line added a new device called the Pebble Core, "a tiny wearable computer with Android 5.0" featuring a 3G modem, GPS, and Spotify integration backed by an open development community.

 Pebble 2 was officially released in September 2016 with a new design and functions at $129.
 When Pebble sold parts of its company to Fitbit in late 2016, Gizmodo criticized the company for collecting $12.8 million in the product's Kickstarter and delaying shipments for half a year without being forthright with their supporters.
 Kickstarter backers who have not received the product were expected to receive refunds in 2017.

-Closing of Pebble

-On December 7, 2016, Pebble Technology filed for insolvency with Fitbit acquiring much of the company's assets and some employees.
-The selling of Pebble brand to Fitbit was credited to Charles River Ventures who invested $15 million in the company in 2013.
-The purchase excluded Pebble's hardware, as stated by Fitbit.
-The deal was focused on Pebble's software engineers and testers, and the acquisition of intellectual property such as the Pebble watch's operating system, watch apps, cloud services, and its patents.